VishuShah20/Dining_Chatbot/README.md

 Use cookies to store user data and check if the session is new or old.
 This enhances session management and provides a seamless user experience.

 # Contributors
-1. Rohan Chopra
+1. Vishu Shah
-2. Reet Nandy
+2. Krish Shah